ebrown-cs3280-sum-19/ChapterNotes/Chapter5Notes.md

 `c = c + 3;`

-using the compund assignment operator
+using the compound assignment operator

 `c += 3`